Maze attacking some of the country’s largest school districts

 Read their full notice of September 8 here.
 It did not specifically address whether there was any evidence that student data was accessed or exfiltrated, but the notice seems to only be addressing employee data.

-It now appears that the district was attacked by the Maze cartel who have now added the district’s name to their leak site’s list of victims who have not cooperated with paying their ransom demands.
+It now appears that the district was attacked by Maze who have now added the district’s name to their leak site’s list of victims who have not cooperated with paying their ransom demands.

 Interestingly, the threat actors have not posted any proof, simply noting that it is “coming soon.”
 Whether they have sent the district any proof via other channels is unknown to DataBreaches.net.